Raspberry Ketones Reviews

 However, there are two studies that have used rats as subjects that have proven the effectiveness of raspberry ketone supplements in promoting weight loss.

-The research aspect of raspberry ketone supplements as a weight loss promoter is in its primary stages and needs validation with human subjects.
+The research aspect of raspberry ketone supplements as a weight loss promoter is in its primary stages and needs validation with human subjects, according to a study published in Life Sciences.

 Raspberry Ketone Alternatives